ctamas/ebikecalc/README.md

 E-bike configurator

-Sandbox application that configures a drivetrain and battery to for the given trip parameters.
+Sandbox application that configures a drivetrain and battery for the given trip parameters.

 Animation for demonstration avaliable at https://vimeo.com/304307284